Approximate Graph Colouring and the Crystal with a Hollow Shadow: Introduction

 Neither of the two techniques, alone, is powerful enough to solve all tractable CSPs, even in the non-promise variant and on Boolean domains.
-In fact, the elusive interaction between consistency-checking methods and linear equations for non-Boolean CSPs was the major obstacle to the proof of the Feder-Vardi dichotomy conjecture~\cite{Feder98:monotone}, finally settled by Bulatov~\cite{Bulatov17:focs} and independently by Zhuk~\cite{Zhuk20:jacm}.
-Hence, efforts have been directed to \emph{blending the two techniques}, in order to design a stronger \emph{local-global} algorithm~\cite{BG19,bgwz20}.
-In~\cite{bgwz20}, Brakensiek, Guruswami, Wrochna, and \v{Z}ivn\'y proposed an algorithm that combines the first level of the Sherali-Adams LP hierarchy (known as the \emph{basic linear programming} ($\BLP$) relaxation) with the $\AIP$ relaxation, and characterised its power.
-Remarkably, that algorithm, which we call $\BA$ in this paper, solves all tractable cases of Schaefer's dichotomy of Boolean CSPs~\cite{Schaefer78:stoc}.
-This has led some researchers to believe that the algorithmic hierarchy based on $\BA$ could be a \emph{universal constraint-satisfaction solver} -- i.e., a constant level of the hierarchy could solve all tractable CSPs, cf.~\cite{bgwz20,OConghaileC22:mfcs,KO22:survey,dalmau2023local}.\footnote{A hierarchy similar to the $\BA$ hierarchy from this paper was considered by Berkholz and Grohe~\cite{Berkholz17:soda} in the context of the graph isomorphism problem.}
+In fact, the elusive interaction between consistency-checking methods and linear equations for non-Boolean CSPs was the major obstacle to the proof of the Feder--Vardi dichotomy conjecture~\cite{Feder98:monotone}, finally settled independently by Bulatov~\cite{Bulatov17:focs} and by Zhuk~\cite{Zhuk17_FOCS,Zhuk20:jacm}.
+Hence, efforts have been directed to \emph{blending the two techniques}, in order to design a stronger \emph{local-global} algorithm~\cite{BG19,bgwz20,BhangaleKM24,cnp24:stoc,CiardoZ24}.
+In~\cite{bgwz20}, Brakensiek, Guruswami, Wrochna, and \v{Z}ivn\'y proposed an algorithm that combines the first level of the Sherali--Adams LP hierarchy (known as the \emph{basic linear programming} ($\BLP$) relaxation) with the $\AIP$ relaxation.
+Remarkably, that algorithm, which we call $\BA$ in this paper, solves all tractable cases of Schaefer's dichotomy of Boolean CSPs~\cite{Schaefer78:stoc}, as proved in~\cite{bgwz20}.
+While the $\BA$ algorithm admits a characterisation in terms of polymorphic identities and, thus, the class of (P)CSPs solved by it is well understood~\cite{bgwz20}, the power of the hierarchy\footnote{A hierarchy similar to the $\BA$ hierarchy from this paper was considered by Berkholz and Grohe~\cite{Berkholz17:soda} in the context of the graph isomorphism problem.} built on top of $\BA$ is still unknown, even for non-promise CSPs.
+Very recently, Lichter and Pago have constructed the first example of a tractable, finite-domain CSP that is not solved by any constant level of such hierarchy~\cite{lichter2024limitations}.